AnilChettri/Expense-tracker/README.md

 # Expense Tracker

 ## Features
-- Add, view, and delete transactions
+- Add, view, and delete transactions at ease
 - Set budgets for categories
 - Export data as CSV or Excel
 - SQLite database for better data management